American Type Culture Collection (ATCC) Logo American Type Culture Collection (ATCC) Logo 0

 Concentric circles with purple, orange and yellow markers for DNA sequencing.

-Discover The ATCC Genome Portal
+Discover the ATCC Genome Portal

 The ATCC Genome Portal is a rapidly growing ISO 9001–compliant database of high-quality reference genomes from authenticated microbial strains in the ATCC collection.
 Through this cloud-based platform, you can easily access and download meticulously curated whole-genome sequences from your browser or our secure API.
 With high-quality, annotated data at your fingertips, you can confidently perform bioinformatics analyses and make insightful correlations.